mawebcoder/laravel-elasticsearch/README.md

 # Migrations

-after defining the model,you have to create a migration to register your desired fields:
+After defining the model,you have to create a migration to register your desired fields:

 ``php artisan elastic:make-migration <migration-name>``

-by default your migrations base path is in ``app/Elasticsearch/Migrations`` directory, but you can  define your own base path  in config/elasticsearch.php file.
+By default your migrations base path is in ``app/Elasticsearch/Migrations`` directory, but you can  define your own base path  in config/elasticsearch.php file.

 ```
 <?php

 //app/Elasticsearch/Migrations

 use Mawebcoder\Elasticsearch\Migration\BaseElasticMigration
 use App\Elasticsearch\Models\EArticleModel;